shazraz/MPC-Controller/README.md

 The implemented controller simulates a latency of 100ms between the calculation and implementation of the actuations to approximate the real-world delay of applying actuations to a vehicle.
 Unlike a PID controller, the MPC is capable of accounting for this delay in the model.

 In this case, the vehicle state is transitioned using the kinematic model defined above in the vehicles frame of reference (i.e. vehicle at the origin with zero heading).
 The transitioned state is then fed into the MPC solver.
 This can be found in lines 145-158 of main.cpp.

+Note that the steering angle needs to be flipped (multiplied by -1) prior to transitioning the model to take into account turning convention differences between the simulator and MPC model.
+The calculated steer value is also normalized and flipped prior to passing it back into the simulator.

 ## 6. Tuning & Results
 The hyper-parameters to be tuned include the weights of all the cost function terms as well as the number of timesteps, N, and timesstep interval, dt, of the prediction horizon.